 Hoopoe (Kukutis)

-It was very misty this morning and I didn’t have a great sleep last night, so when I saw this guy on the garden fence I was certain I was seeing things.
+It was very misty this morning and I didn't have a great sleep last night, so when I saw this guy on the garden fence I was certain I was seeing things.
 Unfortunately, he flew off before I could grab my binoculars.
-But later, when I went out to the bin, I spotted him again and managed to grab my camera before he flew off.
-I think this is the most beautiful bird I have ever seen “in the flesh”!
-Continue reading “Hoopoe (Kukutis)”
+But later, when I went out to the bin, I spotted him again… Continue reading Hoopoe (Kukutis)

 Darter Invader

-My field guide tells me that this is a Ruddy Darter, but I don’t believe it.
-I’ve seen this guy somewhere before.
+My field guide tells me that this is a Ruddy Darter, but I don't believe it.
+I've seen this guy somewhere before.
 In a movie.
-I’m sure of it.
-Continue reading “Darter Invader”
+I'm sure of it.
+Dragonflies are my favourite insects and maybe even one of my favourite wildlife species.
+They are ancient, with fossils dating back over 325 million years and,… Continue reading Darter Invader